Orion (character): Post-Crisis

-Following the Crisis on Infinite Earths, Orion was featured in the 1989–1990 series New Gods vol. 3 and served a short stint in the Justice League with his friend Lightray during the Keith Giffen/J. M. DeMatteis run.
-Orion returned as a main character in New Gods vol. 4 which was later relaunched as Jack Kirby's Fourth World.
+Following Crisis on Infinite Earths, Orion was featured in the 1989–1990 series New Gods vol. 3 and served a short stint in the Justice League with his friend Lightray during the Keith Giffen/J. M. DeMatteis run.
+Orion returned as a main character in New Gods vol. 4, which was later relaunched as Jack Kirby's Fourth World.
 Orion again served as a member of the Justice League during Grant Morrison's tenure on the title, but the character would not receive his own title until 2000.

 Orion

 Orion was a series penciled and written by Walt Simonson, centered around the eponymous character and which ran for 25 issues (June 2000–June 2002).
 John Byrne filled in as penciller for the main stories in issues 13 and 14.
 Issues #1–5 were reprinted by DC Comics in the trade paperback The Gates of Apokolips.
 Also included as reprints were portions from the Secret Origins of Super-Villains 80-Page Giant #1 and the Legends of the DC Universe 80-Page Giant #2.

 A backup that ran consistently in the Orion book was "Tales of the New Gods".
 Simonson invited fellow artists and writers to provide a short story often supplementing the issue's main action.